 Ask our students what aspect of Honors has meant the most to them and they consistently answer, “community.”
 Our program fosters a tight-knit community among students and faculty from the first day students arrive to campus.

-The majority of our first-year students live in the Honors Living and Learning Community in LMU’s brand new dorm, Palm North.
+The majority of our first-year students live in the first-year Honors Living and Learning Community (LLC).
 We also have a second-year LLC in the Rains suites, and third- and fourth-year LLCs in the Leavey apartments.
-These “LLCs” allow our students to live in the same residence hall, take 1-2 Core courses with their Honors peers each semester, and participate in activities that connect them to each other, to faculty, and to the larger Los Angeles community.
+These LLCs allow our students to live in the same residence hall, take 1-2 Core courses with their Honors peers each semester, and participate in activities that connect them to each other, to faculty, and to the larger Los Angeles community.
 Often, you can find Honors students in the study rooms of these LLCs helping each other with classwork or debating a topic from a speaker or panel.
 Honors students produced a video about LLC life, which you can watch here.

 Aside from the LLCs, Honors hosts many formal and informal community building initiatives and events.
 For example, our “Big-Little” peer-mentoring program is so successful that our students are often heard referring to their Big-Little “families,” comprised of “Grand-bigs” and sometimes “Little-twins.”
 Additionally, students have unique opportunities to connect with each other and Honors faculty through formal and informal gatherings (including weekly “Caffeine & Carbs” in the Honors Lounge), the extremely popular Etiquette Dinner, and a slew of other events.
 Immediate friendships spark in the first days of Honors Summit and develop into life-long connections over the four years of shared Honors experience.